ThePathOfLeastResistance/LaserEngraver/Journal/Day1.md

  - [Great explaination for CoreXY](https://www.youtube.com/watch?v=8WLZ8OesMF4)

 ## Additional Notes
 - Looking at the video from Stuff Made Here channel, I really wanted to switch it to a CoreXY than the original cartesian system.
 Since I planned on making something that I wanted to use in the future, might as well spend more time to make a better version now.
 Also I thought it would be really cool to see and try to understand the CoreXY system since a lot of laser engravers and 3d printers used them.
 However while researching, there was not a lot of information about it and I kinda gave up for the day.

+Time Spent: 4 Hours :(